Veterans Education Benefits

 RESTARTING or CHANGING TRAINING SITES?
 Complete Form 22-5495

 After applying for admission to the university, students should complete the Veterans Enrollment Data Sheet.
-This form is to be completed and returned to the Office of the Registrar.
+Please submit the Veterans Enrollment Data Sheet in person or via secure email: fasecure@point.edu.
+This form is to be completed and returned to the Registrar’s Office.
 At minimum, a Certificate of Eligibility from the VA must accompany the Veterans Enrollment Data Sheet.
 The veteran will be notified if any other paperwork is required for their specific educational benefit.
-The student-veteran must supply the Certificate of Eligibility prior to the beginning of Early Registration each term.
+The student-veteran must supply the Certificate of Eligibility prior to the beginning of early registration each term.

 Veteran students must notify the VA Certifying Official of any of the following: